 HCG receives the pregnancy hormone moniker because in expectant mothers, it aids in maintaining the pregnancy by supporting the uterine lining.
 However, it is also used for fertility treatment in both sexes, and in men it can either increase testosterone levels or bring low testosterone levels back within normal range.

-In males, HCG treatment works by essentially “reminding” the testicles that they must produce testosterone.
+In males, HCG therapy works by essentially “reminding” the testicles that they must produce testosterone.
 In addition to boosting sperm counts, HCG may increase muscle mass, bone density and improve general athletic ability.

 Some patients may experience cold-like symptoms.
 In addition, some men may find their breasts enlarging, a condition known as gynecomastia.